The Man from U.N.C.L.E. is an American

 Promenade directory lists "Del Floria's Tailor Shop" as a location.

 Since 2003 McCallum has starred in the CBS

 television series NCIS as Dr Donald "Ducky" Mallard, the

-Medical Examiner (below) and one of the key characters.
+Medical Examiner (right) and one of the key characters.
 In an inside

 joke, NCIS agent Leroy Jethro Gibbs is asked, "What did Ducky

 look like when he was younger?"
 Gibbs responds, "Illya Kuryakin".